New Brunswick NJ DWI Lawyer

 What Are The Penalties For A DWI Conviction In NJ?

-In New Jersey, a DWI conviction results in a mandatory loss of driver’s license for up to 12 months even for a first time offender.
-The period of time for the loss of license is typically dictated by your BAC (breath reading) at the time of your arrest.
-For instance a .09% BAC is only punishable by a 90 day of license for a first offense.
-Whereas just one point higher, for a .10% is punishable by a minimum of 7 months up to 12 months.
+In New Jersey, a DWI conviction can result in a mandatory loss of driver’s license for up to 6 months and/or installation of an ignition interlock device in your vehicle, even for a first time offender.
+The period of time for the loss of license and ignition interlock device is typically dictated by your BAC (breath reading) at the time of your arrest.
+For instance, a .09% BAC is only punishable by a 90 day period of ignition interlock device in your car for a first offense.
+Whereas just one point higher, for a .10% is punishable by a minimum of 7 months up to 12 months of an ignition interlock device.
+When your BAC meets or exceeds the 0.15% point, you face a loss of license for 4 to 6 months, plus another 9 to 15 months of an ignition interlock device.
 Of course, penalties increase with each subsequent offense.
+For example, a third DWI offense is punishable by a mandatory 8-year license suspension, followed by 2 to 4 years of an ignition interlock device.
 For your convenience, we have provided a more comprehensive chart of the penalties for each DWI offense in this linked article.
-Moreover, it should also be pointed out, that aside from a mandatory suspension, you will be exposed to other consequences which can include installation of an interlock device in your car, community service, mandatory drunk driving courses, thousands of dollars in fines and surcharges, and the damaged reputation or “stigma” often associated with this conviction.
+Moreover, it should also be pointed out, that aside from a mandatory suspension and/or ignition interlock device, you will be exposed to other consequences which can include community service, mandatory drunk driving courses, thousands of dollars in fines and surcharges, and the damaged reputation or “stigma” often associated with this conviction.

 How Can A New Brunswick DWI Lawyer Help Me?